DraftKings, Hall of Fame Village among Ohio sports betting license applicants

 DraftKings, Barstool licenses submitted

 Penn National Gaming, which owns and operates Barstool Sportsbook, submitted an online sports betting provider application to the commission on June 30.
-It jointed DraftKings, BetMGM and PointsBet as the only operators to submit online provider applications so far.
+It joined DraftKings, BetMGM and PointsBet as the only operators to submit online provider applications so far.

 Each operator must partner with a Type-A sports betting license holder to offer online sports betting.
 No partnerships were noted on the applications, but three of the four operators have already secured market access.